henrywu2019/BentoML/docs/source/deployment/heroku.rst

 Heroku is a popular platform as a service based on managed container system.
 It provides an easy solution to quickly build, run and scale applications.
 Kappa works great with Heroku.
-BentoServices could quickly deploy to Heroku as API model server for production.
+MyModels could quickly deploy to Heroku as API model server for production.

 This guide demonstrates how to deploy a scikit-learn based iris classifier model with Kappa to Heroku.
 The same deployment steps are also applicable for models